November 18th, 2020 by inflectra

 If you would like to take advantage of some of the unique requirements views in Spira that are not in Jira, you can just click on the requirements view selector to use those additional options:

-At the same time as the user story migration, the data synchronization service will also bring over any other issues from Jira as incidents into Spira.
+At the same time as the user story migration, the migration tool will also bring over any other issues from Jira as incidents into Spira.
 For example, a bug in Jira that looks like this:

 will be migrated over to Spira as shown below.
-The synchronization service will bring over the issue's name, description, priority, release, component, attachments, developer comments, and any other mapped custom properties/fields.
+The migration tool will bring over the issue's name, description, priority, release, component, attachments, developer comments, and any other mapped custom properties/fields.

 Once all of the defects/bugs have been seamlessly migrated into Spira, you can use the different views to see them in the exact same way that you would in Jira.
 For example, if you are familiar with the list views in Jira, the Spira sortable list view will give you the same information: